zhxu33/cyberpunk2088/ProjectDocument.md

 ## Introduction ##

 Cyberpunk 2088 is a 2D infinite progression game set in a neon-drenched, dystopian city teetering on the edge of chaos.
 Players take on the role of "W," a fearless mercenary on a mission to overthrow the oppressive Arasaka Corporation, a megacorporation that has plunged society into despair.
 Combining high-octane combat, endless level progression, and strategic upgrades, the game offers an exhilarating journey through an ever-evolving cyberpunk world.
 The ultimate goal is to infiltrate Arasaka's towering fortress, a sprawling skyscraper dominating the city skyline.
 However, upon breaching its inner sanctum, players uncover an unsettling truth: the interior is an infinite, procedurally generated loop, reflecting Arasaka’s mastery over both technology and reality.
-With dynamic action, and engaging enemies, Cyberpunk 2088 immerses players in a world where every battle pushes them closer to uncovering the secrets of a system built to control them.
+With dynamic action and engaging enemies, Cyberpunk 2088 immerses players in a world where every battle pushes them closer to uncovering the secrets of a system built to control them.
 Will you break free or become another cog in the machine?

 ## Project Resources